telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/layers.md

 # Map Layers

-The information rendered by the [Kendo UI Map widget](http://demos.telerik.com/kendo-ui/map/index) is organized into layers.
+The information that the [Kendo UI Map widget](http://demos.telerik.com/kendo-ui/map/index) renders is organized into layers.

 They are stacked from bottom to top in the order of definition and are oblivious of each other.
 To keep their content in sync, the Map layers respond to [the Map events](/api/javascript/dataviz/ui/map#events).